What is the vision?

 Phase 2 of ConnectSF will dive into the details of what needs to happen to achieve the vision and examine its implications for land use and travel patterns in 2050.
 This second phase includes development of the Transit Corridors Study and the Streets and Freeways Study.

-The ConnectSF vision was presented to the SFCTA Board of Directors and SFMTA Board of Directors in Spring 2018.
-Both of these boards voted to endorse the ConnectSF Vision document.
-The San Francisco Planning Commission approved the ConnectSF Vision document on April 19, 2018.
+The ConnectSF vision was presented to the SFCTA Board of Directors, SFMTA Board of Directors, and San Francisco Planning Commission in Spring 2018.
+The three policy bodies endorsed the vision.
 The ConnectSF team is working on the next phase of the program, which includes the Transit Corridors Study and the Streets and Freeways Study.